 As a community history museum, the Museum staff recognizes that Tempe’s history belongs to the community and it is their responsibility to involve community members in collecting, preserving and sharing those stories with the public.
 The Museum has a large volunteer workforce that works in all aspects of the Museum’s operation, bringing both their talents and points of view.
 The staff also works with advisory committees composed of members of the Hispanic, Southeast Asian, Muslim and African American communities.
 Working with volunteers and advisory committees, curators act as facilitators rather than authoritarian interpreters of history.
 It is important that the Museum’s operation be inclusive so that all aspects of the community are represented in the Museum’s collections and programs.

 The Museum, as a municipal institution, follows the City of Tempe’s values.
-We adhere to a policy of inclusiveness that provides open access to all of our facilities, operations, and services.
+We adhere to a policy of inclusion that provides open access to all of our facilities, operations, and services.

 Bill Timmerman photo